wwalexander/river/README.md

 `config` [`config.json`]: the configuration file

-All of River's options can be specified in the configuration file, and the password can be specified only in the configuration file.
-The configuration file should contain a JSON object with keys mapping to River options.
+All of River's options can be specified in the configuration file, which should contain a JSON object with keys mapping to River options.
+Options specified via flags override those specified via the configuration file.

 Usage
 -----